City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 The Race-Wise Family: Ten Postures to Becoming Households of Healing and Hope

-A resource to equip Christian parents to better understand the roots of racism and provide practical guidance on addressing issues of race within their families.
+This resource is geared toward equipping Christian parents to better understand the roots of racism and provide practical guidance on addressing issues of race within their families.

 Black Girls Unbossed: Young World Changers Leading the Way